JosephPVera/Guide-for-DFT-calculations/VASP/Primitive/readme.md

 ```bash
 cp -r ../scf/CHGCAR .
 ```
-The band structure calculation is a Non-Self-Consistent Field (NSCF) calculation that uses the already converged electron charge density from the SCF calculation.
+The band structure calculation is a NSCF calculation that uses the already converged electron charge density from the SCF calculation.
 An example of this calculation can be found in the [band](https://github.com/JosephPVera/Guide-for-DFT-calculations/tree/main/VASP/Primitive/Calculations/PBE/properties/band) folder.
 The band structure can be plotted using the [band.py](https://github.com/JosephPVera/Guide-for-DFT-calculations/blob/main/VASP/Scripts/band.py) script.

 ![Alt text](https://github.com/JosephPVera/Guide-for-DFT-calculations/blob/main/VASP/Primitive/Calculations/PBE/properties/band/band_structure_plot.png)